The story of Abel a righteous man is told in Genesis 4:2-12.

-Abel, the younger and possibly twin brother of Cain, was called righteous as he did things God’s way.
+Abel, the younger brother of Cain, was called righteous as he did things God’s way.

 He was a shepherd and looked after animals.